djmitche/rubbish/README.md

 Finish this application in a non-networked state

-* Implement tip HTTP API
+* Implement tip API
 * Implement generational garbage collection between cas and fs

 ### Misc

-* Store different types in FS instead of an Object Enum
+* use pub(crate) (rust 1.19?)
+* use serde, or better yet some write-based thing so we don't depend on repeatability of hash ordering

 ### Distribute